dalebmisc/logseq-dale/pages/logseq learnings.md

 		- DONE markdown table editor - remove for now, look at it later if I am using markdown tables
 		- TODO gpt-3 - throwing an error, try again later...
 			- can use gpt-3.5-turbo, gpt-4, dalle so see info for plugin
+			- assume this is related to my other todo on the chatgpt api, uninstall the plugin for now.
 		- DONE tabs - seems like it can be useful to move through content
 			- <ctrl> + click a page name to add a tab
 		- DONE emoji picker - keep, nice option